BlackWhiteYoshi/CircleDI/README.md

 - 1.0.0
   - changed Blazor ComponentActivator to support the default constructor dependency injection
   - changed lock type to System.Threading.Lock when available
+- 1.1.0
+  - added polyfill for System.Threading.Lock for .NET8 backwards compatibility